 Scraps from most rolled doughs can be recombined and rolled a second or third time.
 After that, they become heavy and not as flaky when baked and it is recommended to discard them.
 Chill and rest the dough after lining tart shells or rings.

 Before baking, place a piece of plastic wrap loosely over the top of the tart with extra overhang on all sides.
 (You may need to use several sheets in opposite directions.)
 Top the plastic wrap with flour to snugly fill the cavity of the tart.
 Then, bring the plastic wrap edges to the center and twist together.
 Bake the tarts with the plastic wrap and flour.
 These will act as weights on the bottom and sides of the tarts to hold their shape.
 And no, the plastic won’t melt.
 These flour pouches can be reused many times.
+NOTE: Make sure you use a high grade plastic wrap that says “FOODSERVICE FILM” such as ones from Reynold’s or Anchor.
+The grocery store brands will not work.

 When your tart shells are cool, use a fine plane zester to delicately level the top rim and sides so they are perfectly flat and even.